digiblurDIY/Website/docs/ha/esphome-bluetooth-proxy-esp32c3.md

 # ESPHome Bluetooth Proxy ESP32-C3 YAML

+ESPHome YAML Configuration to create an ESP32-C3 Home Assistant Bluetooth Active Proxy.
+In layman's terms, it is a remote network attached Bluetooth adapter Home Assistant can use to communicate with Bluetooth devices.
+For instance, put one in your backyard to pick up temperature sensors in the pool and greenhouse; list of [Bluetooth Compatible Devices](/wiki/ha/bluetooth-compatible-devices)

-ESPHome YAML Configuration to create a Home Assistant Bluetooth Active Proxy Thanks to Cossid on Discord for help with config options to get this booting correctly!
+Thanks to Cossid on Discord for help with config options to get this booting correctly!
 This file can be used as a base to adapt to other ESP32-C3 Devices such as SwitchBot [Plugs](/wiki/devices/plugs/switchbot_15_amp_w1901400), [Bulbs](/wiki/devices/bulbs/switchbot_e26_w1401400), or even just [ESP32-C3 NodeMCU](https://amzn.to/3zrlyx4) Dev Boards.

 ## The YAML